originjs/docs/docs/en/guide/cli/start/README.md

 -h, --help         display help for command
 ```

-The option `-a / --all-plugins` specifies that it will create a new app with default configuration and all of the plugins will be imported.
-So once it was used, `-d / --default` must be used simultaneously.
-Otherwise some error will be thrown.
-In other words, if some apps would be created with all plugins defaultly, you should execute `ori init -d -a <app-name>`.
+Notice: The option `-a/--all-plugins` specifies that the project will be created with default configuration and import all of the plugins.
+Once it was used, `-d/--default` must be used simultaneously, otherwise some error will be thrown.
+In other words, if an application would be created with all plugins defaultly, you should execute `ori init -d -a <app-name>`.

 ## Plugins

-You can choose the plugins as follows when initializing an application.
-CLI will apply the default configurations to `vite.config.ts` for those plugins you selected.
-You can also refer to their documentations to config the plugins manually.
+Plugins as follows could be chosed when initializing an application.
+Default configuration for those plugins you selected will be applied to `vite.config.ts`.
+You can also refer to their documentations to config these plugins manually.

 ### GlobalStyle